rushithkarunaratne-catapult/path_finding/README.md

     Close the pygame window to get path (Needs fixing).

 Does not work for very large grid sizes due to A star complexity, and the fact that I was not as experienced when I did this.
-I would definetely consider using more efficient data structures if I were to redo this project
+I would definetely consider using more efficient data structures if I were to redo this project.

+But, it finds the most a path quite well for reasonable grid sizes/distances.

 Checkout the video for demo